 Even a child with 20/20 vision may have visual deficits that need to be treated, such as lazy eyes or difficulties with visual processing.

-While basic school vision screenings assess eyesight, only a comprehensive developmental eye exam can assess visual system deficits or dysfunction that can impede performance in school and while playing sports.
+While basic school vision screenings assess eyesight, only a comprehensive developmental eye test can assess visual system deficits or dysfunction that can impede performance in school and while playing sports.

-Why is a Comprehensive Eye Exam Crucial for Children with IEPs?
+Why is a Comprehensive Eye Test Crucial for Children with IEPs?

 Many children diagnosed with a learning disability may actually have an undiagnosed visual deficit that is causing their reading and learning difficulties—or at least contributing to them.